History of Canada (1982–present): Harper government (2006–2015)

 Stephen Harper's Conservatives were able to secure minority governments in the 2006 and 2008 federal elections.
 In December 2008, a parliamentary dispute began when the Liberal leader Stéphane Dion and the New Democratic Party leader Jack Layton announced an agreement to form a coalition government with the support of the Bloc Québécois if they were successful in ousting the Conservative minority government in a confidence vote.
 Governor General Michaëlle Jean, however, granted Harper's request to prorogue parliament until January 26, 2009, thereby delaying the confidence vote.
 The potential coalition collapsed during the prorogation, and no confidence vote was held.

 The succession of minority governments ended on May 2, 2011, when Stephen Harper and his Conservative party won the 41st Canadian federal election with a majority of seats (166 of a total of 308 seats) over Jack Layton's New Democratic Party (which formed the official opposition, with 103 seats, after winning all but four of the seats formerly held by the Bloc Québécois in Quebec and making gains elsewhere in Canada) while the Liberals under Michael Ignatieff finished third for the first time in that party's history, with 34 seats.
+During his premiership, Harper reduced Canada's budget deficit from $55.6 billion in 2009 to $2.9 billion in 2015, faced the In and Out scandal, passed the Federal Accountability Act, withdrew from the Kyoto Protocol, passed the Québécois nation motion, negotiated free trade agreements, passed the Veterans' Bill of Rights, and faced the 2011 Canadian federal election voter suppression scandal.
+Harper was the first prime minister from the modern Conservative Party of Canada, which was formed following the merger of the Reform Party and the PC party.